 Some of the current research areas are as follows; if you are interested in these areas please feel free to contact the listed faculty members.

-- Communication Systems research conducted by Dr. Matthew Valenti and Dr. Brian Woerner
+- Communication systems research conducted by Matthew Valenti and Brian Woerner

-- Networked Protocols research conducted by Dr. Vinod Kulathumani
+- Networked protocols research conducted by Vinod Kulathumani

-- Signal Processing research conducted by Dr. David Graham, Dr. Daryl Reynolds and Dr. Natalia Schmid
+- Signal processing research conducted by David Graham, Daryl Reynolds and Natalia Schmid

-- Information Theory research conducted by Dr. Natalia Schmid
+- Information theory research conducted by Natalia Schmid

-- Interactive Processing research conducted by Dr. Daryl Reynolds
+- Interactive processing research conducted by Daryl Reynolds

-- Detection and estimation research conducted by Dr. Natalia Schmid
+- Detection and estimation research conducted by Natalia Schmid

-- Discrete Mathematics research conducted by Dr. George Trapp
+- Discrete mathematics research conducted by George Trapp

-- Error Control Coding research conducted by Dr. Matthew Valenti
+- Error control coding research conducted by Matthew Valenti

 Computer Forensics and Security Research Projects

-WVU was recently designated as a Center for Excellence in Information Assurance Education by the National Security Agency (NSA) and Department of Homeland Security (DHS).
+WVU was recently designated as a Center for Excellence in Information Assurance Education by the National Security Agency and Department of Homeland Security.
 This designation not only certifies the educational content of our coursework, but also provides fellowship and internship opportunities for qualified students working in this area.

 Criminals are generally ahead of law enforcement personnel and even business, industry, government, and academia's own computer systems staff and management.
 High quality graduate education in this field should help prevent such criminal activity and indeed help in tracking the perpetrators of such crime.